Can a player write-off Lottery losses on federal taxes?

 How much in taxes is withheld from each Lottery prize?

 As required by Idaho law, the Lottery automatically deducts Federal and State income taxes from your winnings of prizes over $5,000.
-The Federal tax rate is 24% and the State of Idaho tax rate is 6.5%.
-The Lottery is also required to report winnings of $600 or over to the IRS, although they do not deduct taxes until the prize exceeds $5,000.
+The Federal tax rate is 24% and the State of Idaho tax rate is 5.8%.
+The Lottery is also required to report winnings of $600 or over to the United States Internal Revenue Service and the State of Idaho Tax Commission.

 When you receive your check, you will also receive three copies of your W-2 G forms detailing your taxed amount.
 You should keep these tax records safe until the following year when you will be required to use them.
 One copy is for your Federal taxes, one copy is for your State of Idaho taxes, and one copy is for your personal records.